ezratoga/sendEmailGo/README.md

 - Go (Golang): Core backend language
 - Echo: Web framework for routing and middleware
 - wkhtmltopdf command for generating pdf from html
+- Gomail v2 Library: For send email from SMTP server that we have
 - HTML/CSS: CSS for styling and HTML for displaying the content of web page
 - Froala Text Editor: For editing and styling text into your email and attachment.
 You must be connected to the internet if you want to send email by webpage, so the Froala form can be shown in the web page
 - Javascript: To make web page more responsive and dynamic